xalanq/cf-tool/README.md

 e.g. <https://codeforces.com/contest/1136>

 If the contest has not started yet, `cf` will count down.
-If the contest have started or the countdown ends, `cf` will use the default browser to open all problems' page and fetch all samples to the local.
+If the contest have started or the countdown ends, `cf` will use the default browser to open dashboard's page and problems' page, and fetch all samples to the local.

  `cd 1136/a`